Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Can I Wear a Bike Helmet for Horseback Riding?

-I get asked a lot by parents if their child can wear their bike helmet or other types of an athletic helmet for riding lessons.
-The answer is simple: a big fat NO!
+I get asked a lot by parents if their child can wear their bike helmet or other types of athletic helmets for riding lessons.
+The answer is simple: a big fat no!

 Riding helmets are made and tested specifically for optimum safety in a riding incident.
 Other types of helmets are not made for the same conditions, which means they will not be as effective as a riding helmet in the event that you hit your head.